• Slang User's Guide

 }

-In this case, since all fields in MyRayDifferential are differentiable, and the Differential of each field is the same as the original type of each field (i.e. float3.Differential == float3 as defined in built-in library), the compiler will automatically use the type itself as its own Differential, making MyRayDifferential suitable for use as Differential of MyRay.
+In this case, since all fields in MyRayDifferential are differentiable, and the Differential of each field is the same as the original type of each field (i.e. float3.Differential == float3 as defined in the core module), the compiler will automatically use the type itself as its own Differential, making MyRayDifferential suitable for use as Differential of MyRay.

 We can also choose to manually implement IDifferentiable interface for MyRayDifferential as in the following code: